You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 Founded in 1979, Acadian House publishes a wide range of non-fiction titles, including biographies, histories, business success stories, and motivational titles that deal with philosophy, theology, and heroism.
 They distribute their titles throughout the US.

 To pitch your book to Acadian House, you need to send them a physical letter that summarizes your content and contains information about you as an author with biographical data and your qualifications.
-You may also include a brief description of your target audience.
+You may also briefly describe your target audience.

 Email (for questions, not for submissions): info@acadianhouse.com